MihailMatveichuk/rsschool-cv/cv.md

 ---
 ## About me:
 Hello!
 My name is Mikhail.
 I work as a lead product engineer in the plant.
-I want to discribe my some major responsibilities of my current job:<br/>
+I want to describe my some major responsibilities of my current job:<br/>
 * work with requirements (review, changing and improvement);
 * quality control of products at all stages of its life cycle according to International and State standards;
 * working with design, technological and programming documentation.

-Much time I have started learning different programming languages when I have been student, ve been studing in Master's degree course and then.
+Much time I have started learning different programming languages when I have been student, ve been studying in Master's degree course and then.
 But only for 3 month as I have realised that JS is a more suitable and more understandable language for me.
 I am held much time for learning and programming, because changing of my currently job is my main goal!
 I will be so appreciative if I can become a part of large programming family!

 **My soft skills:**
 * highly motivated;